tomfay/scspin/README.md

 This code uses the semiclassical spin dynamics method described in [1] (with additional developments described in [2]) to approximate the spin dynamics of recombining radical pairs.
 See references [1] and [2] for details of the method.

+Disclaimer: This code has been used as a testbed for a lot of ideas, so it's a little messy.
+If you want specific things tidied up or specfic features, or if you find bugs, added please let me know.
+If you try to use any of the functionality outside of the examples given, you do so at your own risk!
+Consider these untested!

 ## Compilation

 Compilation requires an up-to-date c++ compiler, I use the GNU compilers (version 9) with OpenMP, and cmake.
 From the scspin directory first run: